Kostia1507/Bifur/README.md

 - Currency rates
 - Commands with fixed intervals

-If you want to create your own command:
+**If you want to create your own command:**
 1. All views and modals create in discordModels package
 2. If you want to output a lot of information, consider to use PagedMessage from pagedMessagesService
 3. Use locales and add your own in localeService
 4. Consider to write all functions in services
+5. Inform me if you add something to config

 Don't forgive to create your own config.py with keys and tokens